arend-lang/site/src/documentation/tutorial/PartI/view.md

 {%endarend%}

 The above properties of decidability hold as long as our logic is intuitionistic.
-If we have the Law of Excluded Middle, then all predicates are decidable, and, in fact, the opposite direction is also true.
+If we have the Law of Excluded Middle, then all predicates are decidable, and, in fact, the opposite implication is also true.

 # Decidable equality

-Let's consider the predicate {%ard%}DecEq A{%endard%}, saying that type {%ard%}A{%endard%} has decidable equality on it:
+Let us consider the predicate {%ard%}DecEq A{%endard%}, saying that type {%ard%}A{%endard%} has decidable equality on it:

 {%arend%}
 \func DecEq (A : \Type) => \Pi (a a' : A) -> Decide (a = a')